JayLi1209/JayLi1209/README.md

 #  Hi there, I'm Yuanhe Li. 👋

-I am an incoming PhD student at William & Mary.
+I am a first year PhD student at William & Mary.
 Call me Jay if it's easier.

 ##  Languages I'm familiar with: